 bigstockLongDistanceRelationshipscaled

 Caregiving long distance may not be familiar to some but it poses unique challenges.
-Communication is one of the most important aspects when you are helping a loved one from a distance.
+Communication is one of the most important aspects when helping a loved one from a distance.
 You may be providing emotional support to a primary caregiver.
 Co-ordinating services for a loved one such as home care and household help may also be on your to-do list.
 Managing medical bills and records or finances are also important factors to consider.

-To be an effective long distance communicator, keep in mind who you should keep in touch with:
+To be an effective long-distance communicator, keep in mind who you should keep in touch with:

 Family and close friends